Axian-Inc/ffthh-ai-buildathon/README.md

 ## Overview

 Create a simple Slack bot using **Slack Bolt for JavaScript** running on **AWS Lambda**.
-The bot will listen to messages in channels it’s a member of and respond by echoing what it “saw.”
+The bot calls **AWS Bedrock** to craft a short “hello world” style response to each user message in channels it’s a member of.

 The project consists of: